WhiskyDev/whiskydev.github.io/members/jamie-starke.md

 ![Jamie Starke](/members/images/jamie-starke.jpg)

-I'm one of the organizers of Whisky Oriented Development, and I lead our social media and marketting efforts.
+I'm one of the organizers of Whisky Oriented Development, and I lead our social media and marketing efforts.

 ## Website